dallas-hall/kode-kloud-engineer/devops/ansible/ansible-acl-module.md

-# Ansible File Module
+# Ansible ACL Module

 ## Task

-> The Nautilus DevOps team is practicing some of the Ansible modules and creating and testing different Ansible playbooks to accomplish tasks.
-Recently they started testing an Ansible file module to create soft links on all app servers.
-Below you can find more details about it.
+> There are some files that need to be created on all app servers in Stratos DC.
+The Nautilus DevOps team want these files to be owned by user `root` only however, they also want that the app specific user to have a set of permissions on these files.
+All tasks must be done using Ansible only, so they need to create a playbook.
+Below you can find more information about the task.
 >
-> Write a playbook.yml under `/home/thor/ansible` directory on jump host, an inventory file is already present under `/home/thor/ansible` directory on jump host itself.
-Using this playbook accomplish below given tasks:
+> Create a playbook named `playbook.yml` under `/home/thor/ansible` directory on jump host, an inventory file is already present under `/home/thor/ansible` directory on Jump Server itself.
 >
-> * Create an empty file `/opt/dba/blog.txt` on app server 1; its user owner and group owner should be `tony`.
-Create a symbolic link of source path `/opt/dba` to destination `/var/www/html`.
+> * Create an empty file `blog.txt` under `/opt/dba/` directory on app server 1.
+Set some acl properties for this file.
+Using acl provide `read '(r)'` permissions to group `tony` (i.e `entity` is tony and `etype` is group).
-> * Create an empty file `/opt/dba/story.txt` on app server 2; its user owner and group owner should be `steve`.
-Create a symbolic link of source path `/opt/dba` to destination `/var/www/html`.
+> * Create an empty file `story.txt` under `/opt/dba/` directory on app server 2.
+Set some acl properties for this file.
+Using acl provide `read + write '(rw)'` permissions to user `steve` (i.e `entity` is steve and `etype` is user).
-> * Create an empty file `/opt/dba/media.txt` on app server 3; its user owner and group owner should be `banner`.
-Create a symbolic link of source path `/opt/dba` to destination `/var/www/html`.
+> * Create an empty file `media.txt` under `/opt/dba/` on app server 3.
+Set some acl properties for this file.
+Using acl provide `read + write '(rw)'` permissions to group `banner` (i.e `entity` is banner and `etype` is group).
 >
 > **Note:** Validation will try to run the playbook using command `ansible-playbook -i inventory playbook.yml` so please make sure playbook works this way without passing any extra arguments.